 Terminating a pregnancy for medical reasons (TFMR)

-Many women and couples told us they dislike the use of the word termination to describe their experience because of it's association with termination of unwanted pregnancies.
-They also feel it implies that they had more choice than they realistically had.
-Try to remember that it is just a medical term.
+Many women and pregnant people tell us they dislike the use of the word termination to describe their experience because it makes them think of ending an unwanted pregnancy.
+They also feel it makes it sound like that they had more choice than they really had.
+Try to remember that it is a medical term.
 Some people prefer to call it ‘baby loss for medical reasons’ instead.

-The feelings you will have if you think you need to end a pregnancy are as strong and painful as any other type of baby loss in pregnancy.
+The feelings you have if you need to end a pregnancy for medical reasons are no less painful or valid than any other type of baby loss.
 Being told that you or your unborn baby are at risk is a painful and traumatic experience.
-Parents tell us that the guilt linked to making the the decision can make it even harder.
+Parents tell us that the guilt linked to making the decision can make it even harder.

 You should be given clear, non-judgemental and supportive information from your healthcare professionals to help you decide what’s best for you and your partner, if you have one.